rafi/vim-config/README.md

   Neovim follows the XDG base-directories convention, Vim doesn't.

 **_2._** Install the Python 3 `pynvim` library.
-This is also needed for Vim 8 if you want to use Denite and Defx.
+This is also needed for Vim 8 if you want to use Denite.

 > Neovim: `./venv.sh` or `pip3 install --user pynvim`